← All articles

-Zuckerberg's AI Deputy: What Meta's CEO Tool Reveals About Every Leader's Information Gap
+What Zuckerberg's AI Deputy Reveals About Your Information Gap

 Mark Zuckerberg is building an AI agent to help him run Meta.
 According to the Wall Street Journal, the system retrieves information that would normally require coordination across multiple teams and management layers, giving him direct access to data that would otherwise take days to surface through traditional channels.